Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 You may have seen tropical fish labeled as semi-aggressive and wondered if they were smart choices for your freshwater aquarium.
 This label can be confusing, and not all fish earn it for the same reason.

 What does semi-aggressive fish mean?
 It sounds like these fish are violent, but only part of the time.
-Like, maybe every now and then they just go berserk, but most of time they are calm and peaceful.
+Like, maybe every now and then they just go berserk, but most of the time they are calm and peaceful.

 Well, not exactly.
 When a fish is labeled semi-aggressive it usually means, under the right circumstances, the fish can be very aggressive.
 Very aggressive means it could attack other fish and kill them, eat other fish as food, or relentlessly chase other fish around until they die of stress.

-On the other hand, under the right circumstances, a semi-aggressive fish can be very docile.
+On the other hand, under the right circumstances, semi-aggressive fish can be very docile.
 While we can never know exactly what a fish is going to do, we can predict with a reasonable amount of success how they’ll react in different situations due to their temperament and natural habits.
 This means, if we stock our tanks wisely, even a semi-aggressive species can be a very peaceful community fish.

 The first step is to know the fish you plan to stock in your aquarium.
 In this article, we’ll take a look at many common semi-aggressive tropical fish and what makes them potentially dangerous to other inhabitants of your tank.

 Some fish just don’t like other fish in their space, and because of this they get the label of “semi-aggressive”.
-In reality, it you match them up with the right tank mates, the instances of conflict can be greatly reduced.
+In reality, if you match them up with the right tank mates, the instances of conflict can be greatly reduced.